AleYepes/testing/README.md

-## Here lie the scripts, algorithms, and DIY projects that were discontinued.
-Amen.
+## Here lie the scripts and projects that were discontinued.

 1. [odin-recipes](./odin-recipes/): An introductory DIY to learn the web dev basics - [source](https://www.theodinproject.com/lessons/foundations-recipes).